-With the increase of its wine trade Cyprus becomes rich; forms fleet and becomes a sea-faring country and renowned for its high standard of living.
+With the increase of its wine trade Cyprus becomes rich; forms fleets and becomes a sea-faring country, renowned for its high standard of living.

 Nearly seven centuries passed by, since the British Crown had Cyprus and in 1878 it was once more added by Disraeli as a bright pearl to the Crown of Queen Victoria and remained as such to the crowns subsequent, British Kings and Emperors, until 1960 when it became fully independent and consequently master of its own destiny.